f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

    - Do a ``tcpdump`` of the underlay network.

+   Example showing two-way communication between the BIG-IP VTEP IP and the OSE node VTEP IPs.
+Example showing traffic on the overlay network; at minimum, you should see BIG-IP health monitors for the Pod IP addresses.

    .. code-block:: console
-      :caption: Example showing two-way communication between the BIG-IP VTEP IP and the OSE node VTEP IPs.
-Example showing traffic on the overlay network; at minimum, you should see BIG-IP health monitors for the Pod IP addresses.

       root@(bigip01)(cfg-sync In Sync)(Standby)(/Common)(tmos)# tcpdump -i ocp-tunnel
       tcpdump: verbose output suppressed, use -v or -vv for full protocol decode